 The Audit Committee is concerned with discharging the directors’ (i.e. Bishop’s Council’s) responsibilities for risk management, dealing with the external auditors (including their remuneration and advising on their suitability and independence) and receiving the financial statements.
 The Committee reports directly to Bishop’s Council and meets at least three times a year.

 The main role of the group is to review arrangements for pastoral supervision in the diocese.
 This may include union of parishes or benefices, establishment of team or group ministries, sharing agreements and schemes of redundancy for churches.
 It also provides guidance on new opportunities for different forms of ministry, especially in housing development areas.
 The group meets five times a year.

 If you are considering reorganisation in your parish, benefice or deanery, please read through the document below.
 Contact your Archdeacon for further advice and to discuss your thoughts and plans.

 The Nominations Committee endeavours to bring greater transparency to the process of appointments to diocesan boards and committees and at the same time to seek a wider range of candidates for nomination to these bodies.
 The Committee reports directly to Bishop’s Council.

 The Committee meets as required to deal with casual vacancies.
 At the end of each synodical triennium, there will be a particularly busy period as boards and committees are reappointed.

 The main purpose of the Glebe Committee is to review management of the Diocese’s portfolio of Glebe land.
 This includes about 500 acres of agricultural land and about 70 acres of land with possible future development potential.

 Day-to-day management of the properties is in the hands of the Property Manager, assisted by firms of surveyors.
-In addition, the Committee is responsible for the Ann Edward’s Mews, a development of alms houses in Gloucester.
 The Glebe Committee meets three times a year.